KVM VM hosting on failover IP on OVH Ubuntu 18.04 hypervisor

 Check the files content, then restart systemd-networkd: systemctl restart systemd-networkd

-, in the worst case you will need the rescue mode.
+If everything has been done correctly, a br0 interface will appear when executing ip -4 a, in the worst case you will need the rescue mode.

 If everyting went fine, it might be a good idea to restart to make sure nothing breaks.